opendocsg/slw-judgments-backfill/2012_SGHC_74/report.md

 11     It was not disputed for purposes of the leave application that the matter relates to the performance of powers and duties which involve a public element and thus is susceptible to judicial review.
 It was also not disputed that the applicant has sufficient interest in the matter.

 12     The main issue in dispute in this leave application was whether the material before the court disclosed an arguable or _prima facie_ case in favour of granting leave.
-I noted what the Court of Appeal in _Chan Hiang Leng Colin and others v Minister for Information and the Arts_ [1996] 1 SLR(R) 294 had to say on the meaning and scope of the phrases ‘a _prima facie_ case of reasonable suspicion’ and ‘what might on further consideration turn out to be an arguable case’ (at [22]):
+I noted what the Court of Appeal in _Chan Hiang Leng Colin and others v Minister for Information and the Arts_ <span class="citation">[1996] 1 SLR(R) 294</span> had to say on the meaning and scope of the phrases ‘a _prima facie_ case of reasonable suspicion’ and ‘what might on further consideration turn out to be an arguable case’ (at [22]):

  This pass age appears susceptible to two slightly different interpretations.
 One is that the court should quickly peruse the material put before it and consid er whether s uch material discloses “what might on further consideration turn out to be an arguable case”.
 The other is that the